bids-apps/FibreDensityAndCrosssection/README.md

   --n_cpus INT
      The number of CPU cores available on the compute node.
 Set to 0 to use the maximum number of cores available

+Options for this Fibre Density and Cross-section BIDS-App

+  -vox_size FLOAT
+     define the voxel size (in mm) to be used during the upsampling step (participant1 analysis level only)

+  -group_subset GROUP_SUBSET
+     Define a subset of participants to be used when generating the group- average FOD template and response functions.
+The subset is to be supplied as a comma separate list.
+Note the subset should be representable of your entire population and not biased towards one particular group.
+For example in a patient-control comparison, choose equal numbers of patients and controls.
+Used in group1 and group2 analysis levels.

+  -num_tracks INT
+     define the number of streamlines to be computed when performing tractography on the FOD template. (group3 analysis level only)

+  -num_tracks_sift INT
+     define the number of streamlines to remain after performing SIFT on the tractogram(group3 analysis level only)

 Standard options